yaboroda/bundlerepo/README.md

 requires python2

-just download script and put into PATH
+just download script, make it exacutable and put into PATH

 usage:
 ```